de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Realization theorem and functional models

-We continue with the definition of the operator model in the case of simple poles \cite[Equation 3-3]{MR1634421} (see \cite{av3} and in Section \ref{secMultOp} below for the non-simple poles definition), defined on the sections of the line bundle $L_{\widetilde{\zeta}}\otimes \Delta$ analytic in neighborhoods of the poles of $y$.
+We continue with the definition of the operator model in the case of simple poles \cite[Equation 3-3]{MR1634421}, i.e. when the meromorphic coordinate functions $y_1,y_2$ have only simple poles on $X$, equivalently, the divisor $(\nu_0)$ is supported on $n$ distinct points on $X$ (see \cite{av3} and in Section \ref{secMultOp} below for general case).
+The counterpart of the operator model \eqref{eqOpModelClass}, denoted by $M^y$, is defined on the sections of the line bundle $L_{\widetilde{\zeta}}\otimes \Delta$ analytic in neighborhoods of the poles of $y$.
 It is given by

-where $y$ is a meromorphic function on $X$ of degree $n$ with distinct simple poles $p^{(1)},...,p^{(n)}$ and the corresponding residues (up to a sign) $c_1,...,c_n$.
-Furthermore, for any pair of meromorphic functions $y_1,y_2 \in \mathcal M (X)$, the operators $M^{y_1}$ and $M^{y_2}$ commute (see \cite{av3} and Section \ref{secMultOp} below for the theorem in the case of non-simple poles).
+where $y$ is a meromorphic function on $X$ of degree $n$ with distinct simple poles $p^{(1)},\ldots,p^{(n)}$ and $c_1,\ldots,c_n$ are the negatives of the corresponding residues.
+The operator $M^y$ is in fact independent of the choice of the local coordinates at the poles of $y$ used to compute the residues, this point is discussed in Section \ref{secMultOp}.
+Furthermore, for any pair of meromorphic functions $y_1,y_2 \in \mathcal{M} (X)$, the operators $M^{y_1}$ and $M^{y_2}$ commute (see \cite{av3} and Section \ref{secMultOp} below for the theorem in the case of non-simple poles).